ares466/securities_trade_lifecycle/README.md

 Some markets allow for partial settlement when agreed upon by the buyer and seller.
 In some markets, partial settlment is compulsory.
 The partial settlement is for a specified number of securities at a pro-rata cash amount.
 Both parties must resubmit new settlement instructions reflecting the new details of the partial trade.

+Once a trade is settlement, internal books of records must be updated based on settlement advices received and unique trade reference numbers.

 ## Reconciliation